starling021/phonia/README.md

     phonia -p 15554443333

-> Example of the scanning from a file
+> Example of scanning from a file

     phonia -i input.txt -o output.txt

-> Example of the selecting number scanner
+> Example of selecting a scanner

     phonia -p 15554443333 -s footprints